Chandan Kumar Sarkar: Political career

 In the 1996 Assam Legislative Assembly election, Sarkar received 16977 votes, 22.24% of the total vote.
 He lost to AGP candidate Rabin Banikya by 26572 votes.

-In the 2001 Assam Legislative Assembly election, he received 45318 votes, 50.02% of the total vote and he again became MLA of Abhayapuri South.
+In the 2001 Assam Legislative Assembly election, he received 45318 votes, 50.02% of the total vote and again became MLA of Abhayapuri South.
 He defeated Banikya by 3633 votes.

 In the 2006 Assam Legislative Assembly election, he received 26638 votes and again lost to Banikya by 4034 votes.

 In the 2011 Assam Legislative Assembly election he was the Indian National Congress candidate again for Abhayapuri South, he defeated his nearest opponent by 15899 votes.
 On 23 January, in a cabinet reshuffle, Sarkar was made minister for Irrigation and Soil Conservation in the Tarun Gogoi cabinet.

 In the 2016 Assam Legislative Assembly election, he lost to Ananta Kumar Malo by 191 votes.
 He was one of 10 cabinet ministers who lost in the election.

 Personal life and death

 Sarkar and his wife had 2 sons and 1 daughter.
-His son Pradip, also became MLA for Abhayapuri South, in 2021.
+His son Pradip, also became an MLA for Abhayapuri South, in 2021.

 On 19 November 2018, Sarkar suffered a cardiac arrest in Bongaigaon.
-He was immediately rushed to a local hospital where he later died.
+He was rushed to a hospital where he later died.

 Several politicians paid tribute to Sarkar such as Ripun Bora, Himanta Biswa Sarma and Chief Minister Sarbananda Sonowal.
 Sonowal said “As a minister of the previous Congress government, Sarkar had rendered valuable services, which would always be remembered by the people and his death is an irreparable loss to society.”